 The diligence event.
 A board, an acquirer, an investor, or a partner reviews the metrics.
 The discovery becomes a relationship liability.

-Four operating moves for any brand serious about Instagram growth in 2026:
+Four operating moves for any brand serious about Instagram growth:

 Audit current follower-to-engagement ratios.
 If the math doesn't pass category benchmarks, fix the underlying content, not the follower count.